Spring Travel Made Simple: A 12-Piece Capsule Wardrobe

 The Outfit-Based Method for Building a Capsule Wardrobe

 I receive a lot of requests for travel wardrobes for very specific destinations and itineraries.
-I’m not able to respond to those here, so in addition to Personal Color Analysis, I’ve added a personalized Travel Wardrobe Planning service!
-You can find more information and a contact form on my Style Services page.
+I’m not able to respond to those individually here, so in addition to Personal Color Analysis, I’ve added a personalized Travel Wardrobe Planning service!
+You can find more information on my Style Services page.

 Where will you be traveling this year?

-And I can’t wait to see what Cindy and Jennifer have shared!
+I can’t wait to see what Mary Ann, Cindy, and Annie have shared!
 Please do go visit their fabulous blogs:

 If you enjoyed this article, please consider sharing on Pinterest and other social media.
 And be sure to sign up for my newsletter to receive updates and exclusive subscriber content!